When dealing with many kinds of services, particularly if specialist

 This template is designed for use where an individual working through a

-personal service company or other intermediary company provides his
+personal service or other intermediary company provides his services to a

-services to a main contractor.
-That intermediary company enters into the
+main contractor.
+That intermediary company enters into the Agreement as the

-Agreement as the Sub-Contractor rather than the main contractor contracting
+Sub-Contractor rather than the main contractor contracting with, or

 This agreement emphasises the independent status of the intermediary